CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 ### Exercise (5 mins)

+:::tip Exercise

-Type the following expressions into your node REPL and note the output.
+Type the following expressions into your Node and note the output.
 Anything you didn't expect?

 - `let num = 10`
 - `num > 5 && num < 15`